Midway, North Carolina: 2020 census

+96.0% of residents lived in urban areas, while 4.0% lived in rural areas.

+Of occupied households, 29.4% had children under the age of 18 living in them.
+53.3% were married-couple households, 16.6% were households with a male householder and no spouse or partner present, and 25.3% were households with a female householder and no spouse or partner present.
+About 23.8% of all households were made up of individuals, and 12.6% had someone living alone who was 65 years of age or older.

+There were 2,022 housing units, of which 3.8% were vacant.
+The homeowner vacancy rate was 0.4%, and the rental vacancy rate was 6.5%.

 Etymology

 The town of Midway derives its name from its relative geographic location, "midway" between the cities of Winston-Salem and Lexington.
 Urban sprawl and annexation by the city of Winston-Salem has muddled the logical apparency of the town's name since the city limits of Winston-Salem now share a border with Midway while Lexington's nearest border is 7 mi away.
 Originally, the community which now forms the center of modern Midway was founded as "Eller" when the Eller train depot was constructed, labeled as such after members of the Eller family which resided nearby.
 Until incorporation in 2006, many maps still marked the area as "Eller", despite disuse of the name over time by the public, local media, and local establishments.

 Post office

 The town of Midway does not currently have a post office, or a ZIP code to its name.
 Rather than being within the town limits, the post office with the "Midway, North Carolina", designation is found in a small community of the same name in Rockingham County, 5 mi southwest of Reidsville.
 As a result, most residents of the town either use Winston-Salem or Lexington city names for mailing via the United States Postal Service.